Phone: (920) 766-0156

 No. The initial cost of a tile roof is more expensive than wood shake or asphalt shingles, but over the life span of a tile roof, wood shakes and asphalt shingles will need to be replaced 2-3 times.
-Because concrete tiles last longer than most other roofing materials, the increased value of a tile roof normally exceeds any initial "savings" apparent with cheaper roofing materials.
-Concrete tiles also cost less than real slate or clay tiles.
+Because concrete tile lasts longer than most other roofing materials, the increased value of a tile roof normally exceeds any initial "savings" apparent with cheaper roofing materials.
+Concrete tile also costs less than real slate or clay tiles.

 Concrete roofs withstand weather conditions that begin to deteriorate other roofs the day they are installed.
 Tile can reasonably be expected to outlast the building.
-Tile roofs in Europe and Asia have been the primary roofing product for hundreds of years, proven to last 50-100 years or more.
+Roof tiles in Europe and Asia have been the primary roofing product for hundreds of years, proven to last 50-100 years or more.

 Yes.
 Roof tiles come in many shapes and sizes, ranging from authentic Spanish and Mediterranean to random slate and rustic shake designs.
 The wide range of shapes and colors available make it possible to enjoy all the advantages of a genuine tile roof while maintaining any architectural theme.
 Vande Hey is often requested to create historical reproduction tile.
 The flexibility that our manufacturing offers allows duplication of hard to find or discontinued tile.

 We carry a wide range of this material.

 Yes.
 There is a wide range of colors, including earth tones to blend with the environment, vivid accent colors, and even white to help reduce summertime cooling bills.
 We can also match any color you bring to us to accent any part of your home.
 Sequencing and custom blending created to match the exterior color pallet has become very popular.
 Vande Hey takes pride in creating an artistic approach complimenting the overall look and feel of the structure our tile is placed on.